Analog-based ensembles to characterize turbulent dynamics from observed data: Introduction

 Turbulence is a multiscale phenomenon, involving non-linear interactions across scales that lead to an energy cascade from large scales where energy is injected, down to small scales where it is dissipated.
 In the case of homogeneous and isotropic turbulence, this process defines three distinct domains of spatial scales.
 First, the integral domain, which includes scales larger than the integral scale $L$, where energy is injected into the system.
 Second, the inertial domain, encompassing scales smaller than $L$ but larger than the dissipative scale $\eta$, where energy is transferred from larger to smaller scales.
 Lastly, the dissipative domain, consisting of scales smaller than $\eta$, where the energy is dissipated~\cite{Frisch1995}.
 Each spatial scale has an associated time scale.
 Thus, we can define an integral, $T$, and dissipative, $\tau_K$, time scales that are associated to the dynamics of structures of size $L$ and $\eta$ respectively~\cite{Chevillard2005}.

-For scales in the dissipative domain, the turbulent velocity field $\mathbf{u}(\mathbf{x},t)$ is considered smooth.
-However, from Kolmogorov K41 theory~\cite{kolmogorovLocalStructureTurbulence1941a,kolmogorovLocalStructureTurbulence1991,Frisch1995} at scales in the inertial domain, the turbulent velocity field is not differentiable but only H\"older continuous:
+For scales in the dissipative domain, the turbulent velocity field is considered smooth.
+However, from Kolmogorov K41 theory~\cite{kolmogorovLocalStructureTurbulence1941a,kolmogorovLocalStructureTurbulence1991,Frisch1995} at scales in the inertial domain, the turbulent velocity field is not differentiable but only H\"older continuous with H\"older exponent $h=1/3$.

-with $h=1/3$.
 Actually, more recent theories of turbulence state that the velocity field is multifractal~\cite{Kolmogorov1962,Obukhov1962,frischSingularityStructureFully1985,Frisch1995}.
-It posses a range of scaling exponents ($h_{\text{min}},h_{\text{max}}$) with each $h$ in this range appearing in a different spatial set $\mathcal{S}_h$ of fractal dimension $D(h)$.
+It possesses a range of scaling exponents ($h_{\text{min}},h_{\text{max}}$) with each $h$ in this range appearing in a different spatial set $\mathcal{S}_h$ of fractal dimension $D(h)$.
 This implies that the turbulent velocity field becomes smooth at different small scales depending on the spatiotemporal region~\cite{Paladin1987}.

 The non-differentiability of turbulent velocity leads to an intrinsic probabilistic character that has been extensively illustrated through the numerical study of Lagrangian tracers~\cite{Biferale2005, Eyink2011, Thalabard2014, Thalabard2020}: two Lagrangian particles advected by a turbulent flow present, at sufficiently large times $t$, a separation that is independent of the initial separation of the particles~\cite{Richardson1921,Eyink2011}.
 This independence on the initial separation, that is a direct consequence of the H\"older continuity of the velocity field, leads to $|\delta(t+\tau)| \neq 0$ when $|\delta(t)|=0$ \textit{i.e.} particles initially at the same position separate when the time evolves.
 This was shown by Bernard et al.~\cite{Bernard1998} for Lagrangian tracers advected in Holder continuous fields in space and decorrelated in time.